Loading... Please wait...

 DowntoEarth Grass Fed: An Introduction

-100% Grass Fed Products from small farmers in the Philippines who raise their livestock on pasture, as nature intended it to be.
+100% Grass Fed Products from local crossbreeds raised by small farmers who raise their livestock on pasture, as nature intended it to be.
 (Read more: Where do we get our beef?)

 DowntoEarth through its grass-fed beef desires to promote local, native and indigenous cattle breeds.
 By doing so, we are able to ensure not only optimum health benefits in the food we eat but socio-economic benefits for those who raise our cattle.
 (See: Farmers who raise our Grass Fed cattle.)